-4 ۸ an appeal nation must 1.
-7 An appeal notice must: a) be filed by a licensee; b) be in writing; and c) contain the information required in section 50(3) of the Passenger Transportation Act.
-2. An appeal notice must be filed with the Board within 30 days of the licensee's receipt of the gistrar's decision to impose an administrative penalty.
-3. A licensee may use the Board's "Notice of Appeal" form (available on the Board's website or in the Board office) or the licensee write a letter that serves as an appeal notice.
-4. Α An appeal notice must be accompanied by a fee in the amount of \$150.
-5. ı A licensee who files a notice of appeal after the 30-day period in Rule 53.2 above must: a) lice provide the Board with an explanation of any special circumstances that prevented the nsee from filing of an appeal notice within the 30-day timeline; and b) describe the injustice that would result if the Board dismissed the appeal for being late.

-- 6. If an appeal notice does not contain the information required in Rule 53.1, the fee required in Rule 53.4 or the explanations required in Rule 53.5, if applicable, Board staff will notify the licensees and give the licensee 10 business days to provide the required information or payment. - 7.
-If a response is received pursuant to Rule 53.6, the Board will review the response and determine whether or not the appeal may proceed. - 8.
-If no response is provided pursuant to Rule 53.6, or the response is not complete, the Board may dismiss the appeal.
+- 1. An appeal notice must: - a. be filed by a licensee; - b. be in writing; and - c. contain the information required in section 50(3) of the Act. - 2.
+An appeal notice must be filed with the Board within 30 days of the licensee's receipt of the Registrar's decision to impose an administrative penalty. - 3.
+A licensee may use the Board's "Notice of Appeal" form (available on the Board's website or from the Board office) or the licensee write a letter that serves as an appeal notice. - 4.
+An appeal notice must be accompanied by a fee in the amount of \$150. - 5.
+A licensee who files a notice of appeal after the 30-day period in RPP 53.2 above must: - a. provide the Board with an explanation of any special circumstances that prevented the licensee from filing of an appeal notice within the 30-day timeline; and - b. describe the injustice that would result if the Board dismissed the appeal for being late. - 6.
+If an appeal notice does not contain the information required in RPP 53.1, the fee required in RPP 53.4 or the explanations required in RPP 53.5, if applicable, Board staff will notify the licensees and give the licensee 10 business days to provide the required information or payment. - 7.
+If a response is received pursuant to RPP 53.6, the Board will review the response and determine whether or not the appeal may proceed. - 8.
+If no response is provided pursuant to RPP 53.6, or the response is not complete, the Board may dismiss the appeal.

-Rule 54: Processing appeals
+Rule 54: Processing Appeals